DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Experiments and Results

 Note obstacles in environments with 1 or 2 obstacles are generated in a tighter area than the ones in environments with more obstacles, thus bringing worse performance metrics in some cases.
 All obstacles in all environments do not intersect with the origin of the robots, in which case the robot will always be in collision.
 The success rate, time consumed, number of collision checks, and the trajectory cost of admissible solutions are depicted in Fig.~\ref{fig:quant}.

 Note that for methods using \shortname, the model needs to be trained once on ground-truth labels provided by the geometric collision detector, FCL \cite{pan2012fcl} before solving all 10 queries in each environment.
 Naturally, the more queries are made in the same environment, on average, the less time per query is spent training the model.
 Since training is not needed for every query and indeed should likely only be run when the robot is first turned on (whereas afterwards active learning should be used if the environment changes), the time consumed by initial training is not presented in Fig.~\ref{fig:quant} but in Table~\ref{tab:training_time} to avoid confusion.

 The numbers include the time used to acquire ground-truth labels from the geometric collision detector and the time to train the model.
 Nonetheless, the orders-of-magnitude advantage in computation time of using \shortname persists even when taking the per-query average time spent on training into account.
 In any case, if one were to work in an environment with constantly changing objects, the active learning method presented in Section~\ref{sec:active} and \ref{sec:dynexp} should be used to \textit{update} the \shortname model, instead of re-training the model from scratch at every time step.

+The lower success rate when doing trajectory optimization with FCL may raise some concerns because conceptually, FCL is the standard that \shortname tries to learn.
+We suspect this lower success rate may come from the fact that it is non-trivial to implement an algorithm to calculate (or even define) the penetration depth between a non-rigid robot and a group of obstacles.
+As a compromise, FCL computes the deepest penetration between all \textit{pairs} of robot links and obstacles.

+We attempt to show a negative effect of this compromise in the environment presented in Fig.~\ref{fig:halfnarrow}: we set every except the first joint angle of the 3-link robot to 0, and plot the collision distance (score) given by FCL and a \shortname model when moving the first joint (Fig.~\ref{fig:landscape}).
+It can be observed that the gradient of FCL collision distance in the in-collision area is very noisy as a consequence of calculating only \textit{pairwise} rigid-body penetrations, which can make it hard for a gradient-based optimizer to get an in-collision configuration out of collision.

+\shortname, on the other hand, steered around this problem by fitting the distance score of only the support points, which are critical configurations near the decision boundary empirically.
+This helps \shortname provide a smooth function of collision score, making it easy for optimizers to get a configuration out of collision.
+This also partially explained why the FCL distance and \shortname score in Fig.~\ref{fig:correlation} and Fig.~\ref{fig:selfcollisioncorrelation} are not perfectly correlated.